nyurik/lexicator/README.md

 ## Usage

-Install Python 3.7 or later
+Install Python 3.7 or later, clone this repo, and run these commands:

 ```bash
 # Install required dependencies